Manager: Michael Benchetrit

 As Zurga in The Pearl Fishers with the English National Opera: “The vocal palm, though, goes to the revelation of the season so far, Hawaiian baritone Quinn Kelsey as the friend faced with the dilemma of whether to punish his beloved Nadir’s sacrilegious pursuit of the priestess they both love.
 His Verdian sound is full and rich from ringing top to resonant bottom, the expressive use of the hoary text moving to tears.”
 David Nice, The Arts Desk, June 2, 2010

 Hawaiian Baritone Quinn Kelsey, the 2015 Metropolitan Opera’s Beverly Sills Award recipient, is in demand for the Verdi, Puccini and French repertoires in houses such as the Metropolitan and San Francisco Operas, the Lyric Opera of Chicago, the Opernhaus Zurich and the Oper Frankfurt.

 Mr. Kelsey’s last season included a revival of Verdi’s Les Vêpres Siciliennes at the Oper Frankfurt, a debut in Seoul, Korea as Germont in La Traviata and the baritone’s returns to the Lyric Opera of Chicago and the San Francisco Opera in that same role.
 Quinn Kelsey returned to the English National Opera in London in the title-role in Rigoletto.
 Later in the season Mr. Kelsey added two exciting new roles to his repertoire: Sancho Pança in Massenet’s Don Quichotte at the Canadian Opera Company and the title-role in a new production of Verdi’s Falstaff at the Saito Kinen Festival conducted by Fabio Luisi.

-Mr. Kelsey began last season with a new role, Paolo in Simon Boccanegra at the Lyric Opera of Chicago and at the Teatro dell’Opera in Rome before making his debut at the Opernhaus Zürich in the title role of a new production of Rigoletto directed by Tatjana Gürbaca and conducted by Fabio Luisi.
+Prior to that, Mr. Kelsey began the season with a new role, Paolo in Simon Boccanegra at the Lyric Opera of Chicago and at the Teatro dell’Opera in Rome before making his debut at the Opernhaus Zürich in the title role of a new production of Rigoletto directed by Tatjana Gürbaca and conducted by Fabio Luisi.
 Later he made his company and role debuts with the Oper Frankfurt as Guy de Montfort in a new production of Verdi’s Les Vêpres Siciliennes.
 Earlier in the season, Quinn Kelsey returned to the Nashville Symphony for Mahler’s Symphony No. 8 and to Oslo for a solo recital.